rsmusllp/king-phisher/docs/source/client/gobject_signals.rst

    :return: Whether or not the handler's pre-check condition has passed.
    :rtype: bool

-.. py:function:: send-target(target)
+.. py:function:: target-create(target)

-   This signal is emitted when the target for a message has been loaded.
+   This signal is emitted when the target has been loaded and constructed.
-   Subscribers to this signal can use it as an opportunity to modify the target's attributes, including but not limited to the email address.
+   Subscribers to this signal may use it as an opportunity to modify the target object prior to it being sent.

+   .. versionadded:: 1.10.0b2

    :signal flags: ``SIGNAL_RUN_FIRST``
    :param target: The target for the message.
    :type target: :py:class:`~king_phisher.client.mailer.MessageTarget`

+.. py:function:: target-send(target)

+   This signal is emitted after the target has been fully constructed (after :py:function:`target-create`) and can be used as an opportunity to inspect the target object and prevent it from being sent to.

+   .. versionadded:: 1.10.0b2

+   :signal flags: ``SIGNAL_RUN_LAST``
+   :param target: The target for the message.
+   :type target: :py:class:`~king_phisher.client.mailer.MessageTarget`
+   :return: Whether or not to proceed with sending to the target.
+   :rtype: bool

 Server Event Signals
 --------------------